LEAD EDUCATIONAL TRANSFORMATION & CHANGE

 We take our learning seriously and therefore expect that fellows are fully present at all seminars, at all times.
 In order to create the most optimal learning cohort experience, we also ask that participants stay onsite.
 This includes staying at the provided accommodations even if we are located near your home.

 The program includes regular mentorship and monthly gatherings as a community of practice.
 There are also assignments connected with the Ani Ma’amin Capstone Project which require a few hours a month.
 Full participation and compliance is required.

 M² trains diverse Jewish professionals who come from all over the world and have varying approaches to Jewish life and practice.
 Our curriculum also reflects a plurality of Jewish voices and perspectives.
 If you have further questions about the program environment, please contact us.

-In addition to participation in the program itself, tuition covers a double occupancy hotel room and meals during seminars and any additional seminar-related expenses.
-Fellows are responsible for their own ground transportation throughout the program.
+In addition to participation in the program itself, tuition covers single occupancy hotel room and meals during seminars and any additional seminar-related expenses.

 We believe that experiential Jewish education is not limited to a single Jewish educational setting or personality.
 Program participants include professionals working in day schools, camps, community centers, youth and teen programs, synagogues, federations, college campuses, and other Jewish organizations.